 October 2 - 4 Cherry Creek State Park Jim and Renee

 If you wish to arrive on an earlier day, you will need to reserve a seperate

 site in another part of the park.
 Buffalo Loop is the closest.

-December 5 Saturday Chapter Christmas Party Martinson and Pope
+December 5 Saturday Chapter Christmas Party Sheryl, Ron, Renee, and Jim

 The Bent Noodle - 3055 S. Parker Road, Aurora

 NOTE: The dates above are based on the “usual”Aspen Leaves schedule of the third weekend of the month.
 As hosts make reservations the specific dates and locations of meetings and camp-outs will be placed in the above schedule.
 Some dates may change.